 Among the public members of packages imported via unqualified import-statements in the instance scope.
 It is an error if this step produces matches from several unqualified imports.

 Import statements defined in inherited classes are ignored for the lookup, i.e. import statements are not inherited.

 For a composite name of the form A.B or A.B.C, etc. lookup is performed as follows:

 The first identifier (A) is looked up as defined above.

 If the first identifier denotes a component, the rest of the name (e.g., B or B.C) is looked up among the declared named component elements of the component.

 If not found, and if the first identifier denotes a scalar component, or component[j] where component is an array of components and the indices j can be evaluated at translation time and component[j] is a scalar; and if the composite name is used as a function call, the lookup is also performed among the declared named class elements of the scalar component, and must find a non-operator function.
 All identifiers of the rest of the name (e.g., B and B.C) must be classes.

 If the identifier denotes a class, that class is temporarily flattened (as if instantiating a component without modifiers of this class, see section 7.2.2) and using the enclosing classes of the denoted class.
 The rest of the name (e.g., B or B.C) is looked up among the declared named elements of the temporary flattened class.
 If the class does not satisfy the requirements for a package, the lookup is restricted to encapsulated elements only.
-The class we look inside may not be partial in a simulation model.
+The class we look inside shall not be partial in a simulation model.

 [The temporary class flattening performed for composite names follow the same rules as class flattening of the base class in an extends-clause, local classes and the type in a component clause, except that the environment is empty.
 See also MoistAir2 example in section 7.3 for further explanations regarding looking inside partial packages.]